 Clyde clearly knows about the importance of maintaining a normal blood glucose level.
 He understands the role of medication and the necessity of taking it regularly, even if he feels no different.

-Clyde recognizes the importance of diet and exercise in controlling his diabetes, but he also is aware of the barriers to any changes he might try to make in his life.
+Clyde recognizes the importance of diet and exercise in controlling his diabetes, but he is also aware of the barriers to any changes he might try to make in his life.
 He has no control over the lack of jobs and the cost of food.
 Such lack of control over one’s life may lead to a sense of hopelessness and even depression, which is thought to be more common in diabetics than the general population.

 Eating together is an important part of First Nations culture.
 Clyde is isolated from his siblings and relatives at home, as the only one needing a special diet.
 He cannot talk to his friends, as they tease him for being different.
 Clyde’s question is important: “If we all have it, why can’t we talk about it?”